Conference Speakers and Agenda

 Emily Calandrelli, “The Space Gal,” is an acclaimed science communicator, Emmy-nominated television host, featured as a correspondent on the Netflix series “Bill Nye Saves the World,” and an executive producer and host of FOX's “Xploration Outer Space,” which airs in 100 million households each week.
 She is also the author of the popular children’s book series, “Ada Lace Adventures” whose story centers on a mystery-solving 8-year-old girl with a knack for science and math, and which aims to promote STEM literacy among children.
 Emily has been featured at speaking engagements presented by Google, Pixar, The Space Foundation, and many more premiere organizations.
 She holds a B.S. in Mechanical and Aerospace Engineering from West Virginia University, and an M.S. in Aeronautics and Astronautics and in Technology and Policy from Massachusetts Institute of Technology.
 She was raised in Morgantown and currently resides in San Francisco, CA.

-Ann Chester trained as a plant ecologist at Virginia Polytechnic and State University, San Diego State University and Duke University.
-She has taken her love of science and her expertise in engaging communities in partnership with higher education to help others capture their own potential.
-This has fostered grass-roots change in science education and health literacy in West Virginia.
-Dr. Chester’s work has been recognized nationally and regionally by the Association of Public Land-grant Universities (2010), Howard Hughes Medical Institute (2010,2006), and Crisis Magazine (2006).
-She received the national Presidential Award for Excellence in Science Mathematics and Engineering Mentoring in 2018.
-She directs the Health Sciences & Technology Academy, a one-of-a-kind mentoring program in the state of West Virginia that helps participating high school students enter and succeed in STEM-based undergraduate and graduate degree programs.
-A distinctive piece of HSTA is its students’ development of research projects that examine and address health issues faced by their communities.
-These projects form the core of the HSTA experience and drive the academic learning the program promotes.
+Trained as a plant ecologist at Virginia Polytechnic and State University, San Diego State University and Duke University, Dr. Chester has taken her love of science and her expertise in engaging communities in partnership with higher education to help others capture their own potential.
+Dr. Chester’s work has been recognized nationally and regionally by the Association of Public Land- grant Universities (2010), Howard Hughes Medical Institute (2010,2006), and Crisis Magazine (2006).
+She received the national Presidential Award for Excellence in Science Mathematics and Engineering Mentoring in 2018 for the 2015 cohort of nominees.

 Climate Change Communications